 Accident cases involving gross negligence on the part of another party can also result in a punitive damage lawsuit that could make an accident injury claim even more valuable when all litigation avenues are completed.
 Not only can negligent drivers be sued for punitive damages, but defective automotive product claims and bad faith negotiation claims against a difficult insurance provider can also be subject to further litigation for financial compensation.

 Never attempt handling your own accident injury claim because the value could be much more than realized.
-If you have been injured in New York, don’t hesitate to contact the personal injury attorneys at Foley Griffin, LLP for comprehensive and aggressive legal representation.
+If you have been injured in New York, don’t hesitate to contact the Nassau County car accident attorneys at Foley Griffin, LLP for comprehensive and aggressive legal representation.
 The attorney you choose can make a major difference in the ultimate financial value of your claim.

 Contact our firm at (888) 966-8480 for a free case evaluation.